 Alarik Fritz, Ph.D.

-Dr. Alarik Fritz joined CNA in 1999 and has managed and conducted analyses on a wide variety of topics, including irregular warfare, homeland defense, and command and control.
-His most recent work focuses on Russian systems and US basing in the Pacific.
-His most recent operational tour was as the analytical representative to the US Sixth Fleet in Naples, Italy.
-After returning from Sixth Fleet, he was an embedded analyst at OPNAV.
-He also had tours with USMC forces during Operations Enduring Freedom and Iraqi Freedom and with the US Navy at Fleet Forces Command and Fifth Fleet.
-He has studied, worked and traveled extensively in Japan, China, Sub-Saharan Africa, South Asia, Iran, Iraq, Pakistan, Russia, and other locations in Europe and the Arabian Gulf.
-He received his PhD from Georgetown University, where his research focused on alliances and coalitions.
-He received his master's from George Washington University, where he studied East Asian politics and economics, and his bachelor's from the University of Arizona, where he earned a double BA in political science and Japanese language.
-A personal interest of his is enlisting DOD resources to help fight climate change.
+Fritz has served as CNA’s analytical representative to U.S. 6th Fleet in Naples, Italy.
+After returning from 6th Fleet, he served as an embedded analyst at the Office of the Chief of Naval Operations.
+He also toured with the U.S. Marine Corps during Operations Enduring Freedom and Iraqi Freedom and with the U.S. Navy at Fleet Forces Command and 5th Fleet.
+He has studied, worked and traveled extensively in Japan, China, Sub-Saharan Africa, South Asia, Iran, Iraq, Pakistan, Russia and other locations in Europe and the Arabian Gulf.
+A personal interest of his is exploring ways the Department of Defense can help fight climate change.

 Fritz received his doctorate in political science from Georgetown University, focusing his research on alliances and coalitions.
 He received his Master of Arts in East Asian politics and economics from George Washington University, and he received a double Bachelor of Arts in political science and Japanese language from the University of Arizona.